cdktf/cdktf-provider-datadog/docs/authnMapping.python.md

 The ID of a team to add all users with the corresponding key and value to.

+Cannot be used in conjunction with `role`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/authn_mapping#team AuthnMapping#team}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.40.0/docs/resources/authn_mapping#team AuthnMapping#team}

 ---